When you’re about to roll out a new software product in 2025, you may be considering conducting a beta test.

 Need Help?

-Having an experienced lawyer draft your Beta Participation Agreement will ensure that your beta testers cannot leak information about your product to the general public without your consent.
+Having an experienced lawyer draft your Beta Participation Agreement will ensure that your beta testers cannot leak information about your product without your consent.
+Our team can help tailor an agreement that not only meets current legal standards but also anticipates the evolving challenges of the digital landscape in 2025.

 We’re here to help!
-To get assistance in drafting a Beta Participation Agreement, contact our team at 1800 730 617 or team@sprintlaw.com.au.
+To get assistance in drafting a Beta Participation Agreement or to discuss other legal documentation needs—such as Terms of Sale or non-disclosure agreements—contact our team at 1800 730 617 or team@sprintlaw.com.au.

 About Sprintlaw